 SWAN Digital Twin H2O Work Group

-The new, SWAN Digital Twin H2O Work Group will help accelerate the water sector’s adoption of Digital Twin technology by bringing together global water leaders from utilities, technology companies, engineering firms, government, and academia to help identify and solve relevant utility challenges.
-Utilising Digital Twin technology will help increase operational efficiency, saving billions of dollars and improving water quality on a global basis.
+The goal of the Digital Twin Work Group is to develop a common strategy for adopting Digital Twin technology by bringing together global water leaders from utilities, solution providers, engineering firms, government, and academia.
+Digital Twin solutions can help increase utility operational efficiency, saving billions of dollars and improving water quality on a global basis.

 Digital Twin – Water Systems Definition:

 Digital Twin is a disruptive technology that provides a virtual/digital representation of both the elements and the dynamics of a water plant or system.
 If implemented properly, Digital Twin can influence the design, build and operation of the system throughout its life cycle (design-build-operate) and help optimise operation through informed insights.
 In other words, it is a dynamic software model (hydraulic model + ML) of the physical plant/system based on real-time continuous calibration.

 –Collin J. Parris, VP of Software, GE – “A living model that drives outcomes”

 Work Group Structure

 The SWAN Digital Twin H2O Work Group is co-chaired by Gigi Karmous-Edwards (Karmous-Edwards Consulting), Colby Manwaring (Innovyze) & Andreu Fargas (Consorci Aigues de Tarragona).
 The Work Group is open to join for free to be an “Observer Member” and receive Group updates.
 SWAN Members can also become “Active Members” and collaborate to develop a common, global Digital Twin strategy.